annieversary/pfp-switcher/readme.md

 # pleroma pfp switcher

-this is a small thing that will change your profile picture according to sunrise and sunset, within 30 minutes of it happening
+this is a small thing that will change your profile picture according to sunrise and sunset, within 20 minutes

 this probably will work on mastodon with some changes, but i dont know much about the mastodon api